An eight-week introduction to programming in Python

 The HBHL Coding Club is open to McGill graduate students and postdocs working on brain health-related research.
 This free and beginner-level series is intended for graduate students and postdocs with little to no previous experience in programming to learn the fundamentals of programming in Python for data analysis.

-The series will run from the week of February 3 to the week of April 1, 2025, and will consist of self-guided online lessons, ongoing peer support and weekly two-hour workshops on Tuesdays OR Thursdays at the HBHL offices (located on the 18th floor of 1010 Sherbrooke St. Westfrom 4:00 to 6:00 p.m.
-EST. Please note that there will be no classes during the March Reading Week, i.e., the week of March 3, 2025.
-Classes will pick back up on the week of March 10.
+The series will run from the week of July 7 to the week of August 25, 2025, and will consist of self-guided online lessons, ongoing peer support and weekly two-hour workshops on Tuesdays OR Thursdays from 4:00 to 6:00 p.m.
+EST at the HBHL offices (located on the 18th floor of 1010 Sherbrooke St. West).

 The HBHL Coding Club program includes: